tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.buckets_info()

-    Return the information on each bucket located on storage.
+    Return information about each bucket located in storage.
 For example:

     .. code-block:: tarantoolsession